Last updated on September 11th, 2023

 - or that more time is needed for brain healing to catch up with body healing

-An expert will see how patients do at their best estimate of a healthy weight, and if symptoms continue to be strong, they will push the weight up.
+An expert will see how patients do at their best estimate of a healthy weight, and if symptoms continue to be strong, they will bring the weight up.
 They'll then assess the person's physical and mental state over a short period, and if necessary, keep going.

 "Even treatment providers may be susceptible to weight stigma encouraged by society's war on obesity.
 Consequently they may err on the side of under-restoring a teen in recovery."Lauren Muhlheim in 'When your teen has an eating disorder'